-Which of the seven competencies have you demonstrated?
+Which of the eight competencies have you demonstrated?
 If you need help thinking about this, list the different roles you’ve had (volunteer, student organization member, athlete, employee, etc.).
 For each, list problems you’ve solved, decisions you’ve had to make, group activities in which you’ve actively participated, and ways you’ve communicated to individuals and groups.
 Which competencies do you need to develop or strengthen?

 Career-readiness competencies can be developed through part-time jobs, volunteer activities, campus involvement, academic projects, internships, cooperative education, and studying abroad.
 To learn more about experiential learning opportunities and developing career-readiness competencies, contact the Career Center at (205) 348-5848.